Bill Text: CA AB1814 | 2023-2024 | Regular Session | Amended

 (2) “Probe image” means an image of a person that is searched against a database of known, identified persons or an unsolved photograph file.

 (3) “Reference photograph database” means a database populated with photographs of individuals that have been identified, including databases composed of driver’s licenses or other documents made or issued by or under the authority of the state, a political subdivision thereof, any other state, or a federal agency, databases operated by third parties, and arrest photograph databases.
-Nothing in this paragraph shall be deemed to abrogate the provisions of Section 12800.7 of the Vehicle Code or any other provision of law limiting the use of databases populated with photographs of individuals.
+This paragraph shall not be deemed to abrogate the provisions of Section 12800.7 of the Vehicle Code or any other provision of law limiting the use of databases populated with photographs of individuals.

 feedback